Back-up blog, though mostly the real blog, of Lee Griffin. Better blog site to come...soon (later...maybe a while away)

 (b) reduce inequalities between persons with respect to their ability to

-access those services
+access those services, or

 (c) reduce inequalities between persons with respect to the outcomes